ibuetler/p3s-log-aggregation/Tutorial.md

 ## Task 2: Log File Data Enrichment
 ### Step 1
-After we have merged the forensic.log with the access.log in the previous step, we now want to enrich the ip address in the log with it's unique geo location.
-Thus, we need to lookup the geo location per ip address.
+After we have merged the forensic.log with the access.log in the previous step, we now want to enrich the IP address in the log with its unique geolocation.
+Thus, we need to look up the geolocation per IP address.
 We will use the library geoip2 for this task.
-The lookup could be done against an online resource - but for the sake of this tutorial, we will lookup against a local copy of the GeoIP database.
+The lookup could be done against an online resource - but for the sake of this tutorial, we will look up against a local copy of the GeoIP database.

 * `Country`
 * `City`